TechGrounds-Cloud8/cloud8-QuincyTjia/Week3/SEC-04 Symmetric Encryption.md

 - I first had to search for all the key terminology and understand what they mean.
 - After that I had to find for two more historic ciphers.
 - Then I had to find two digital ciphers which are used nowadays.
-- I had to study how the Caesar methode cipher works and use it to encrypt a message.
+- I had to find a way to share a key with someone but not via slack or private messages.
--

 ### Results
 -  Two historic ciphers: